Gazette Article by George Brodsky, Summer 1995

 1957: The church withdrew from its Congregational connection to become an unaffiliated “community church,” confirming the inscription on the church architrave which reads: “A House of Worship for All People.”

 1966-1991: During the years of the ministry of Paul S. Allen, church programs grew dramatically, especially with respect to music.
-The annual spring concerts are eagerly awaited by the entire community.

 1974: The church observed its centennial, marked by colorful celebrations and physical improvements in its facilities.
 During the next two decades the church developed new ministries, including mission relationships with Chicago’s Good News North of Howard Church and Friendship Baptist Church on the far west side of the city.